awesomemotive/easy-digital-downloads/readme.txt

 8. Checkout - Default Theme

 == Changelog ==

+= 3.0.3, August 16, 2022 =
+* New: Added support for Global Tax rates as a fallback with the new Tax Rates UI.
+* Fix: The old 'fallback tax rate' was not imported as a new tax rate.
+* Fix: Improved discount code validation with product restrictions and requirements.
+* Fix: Viewing a custom report with a date range over 2 days could throw an undefined variable notice.
+* Fix: Single priced downloads were showing incorrect stats in reports.
+* Fix: Adding a download to a new order would not let you manually set prices in Safari.
+* Fix: When an order with a discount code is deleted, the discount code's usage count is decreased.
+* Fix: The total refund amount tile was incorrectly calculating the relative percentage.
+* Fix: The customer table upgrade assumed the table prefix hadn't been changed after installation of EDD 2.x.
+* Fix: The 3.0 migration could incorrectly identify a price ID as invalid and set it to the default price ID.
+* Fix: The file download log could produce an notice if a file had been deleted from a product.

 = 3.0.2.1, July 28, 2022 =
 * Fix: Upgrade warning notices were showing incorrectly for some sites.